 “I wanted to do something on my own,” says Noah, who has helped produce local events like TechFestNW and My People’s Market.
 “One of the things that’s really important to me is this city, Portland.
 I was listening to live [podcast] shows and attending shows where they do the taping, and realized I [could] have it in Portland.”

 Listen up Podcast Festival

 The Podcasts and their Venues

 Noah created the Listen Up Festival alongside a team of other accomplished event producers as a way to introduce podcasters and listeners not only to each other but also to the city of Portland.
-Over two dozen podcasters from around the world will host live sessions around the city, at venues specially selected to match the topic and mood of their shows.
-“We wanted to have a SXSW feel where you get to run all over the city,” Noah says.
+During its inaugural festival in 2019, two dozen podcasters from around the world hosted live sessions around the city, at venues specially selected to match the topic and mood of their shows.
+“We wanted to have an SXSW feel where you get to run all over the city,” Noah says.

 The “queer brown podcast about sex, identity, culture and reading” Food for Thot recorded from the chic Jupiter boutique hotel.
 Meanwhile, the duo behind White Wine True Crime chatted about their love for the Investigation Discovery channel amongst the barrels at Coopers Hall, Oregon’s first winery “dedicated to keg production.”
 And Potterless, a podcast about a man reading Harry Potter (and 50 Shades of Gray) for the first time, settled into the Sentinel Hotel.

 “The goal is to pair these nationally or internationally known podcasts with an iconic Portland location, so it encourages people to be in that space and revisit it if you are a local, or learn about it if you are from out of town,” says Noah. “[The podcasters will also] tell the stories of our food, booze, culture [and] history, so it shares with the world what Portland is doing.”